 The Office of the Commissioner does not collect or keep personal information on users of its accounts, unless you choose to send us a message or make a comment in which you voluntarily provide personal information.
 Such personal information provided by you will be passed on to the Office of the Commissioner’s staff so they can respond to you.

-However, personal information posted on the Office of the Commissioner’s Facebook page and YouTube channel or included in tweets will become public given the nature of these sites.
+However, personal information posted on the Office of the Commissioner’s Facebook or Instagram pages and YouTube channel or included in tweets will become public given the nature of these sites.
 If you want us to remove personal information that you have included on one of our pages, contact us.

 The Office of the Commissioner may adapt, summarize, translate and reproduce your comments or questions on other social media accounts.
-We may also mention on these other accounts the Facebook, YouTube or Twitter username you used to post your original content.
-The username of a person who sent a private message on Facebook, YouTube or Twitter will not be reproduced if the Office of the Commissioner decides to share his or her comments.
+We may also mention on these other accounts the Facebook, Instagram, YouTube or Twitter username you used to post your original content.
+The username of a person who sent a private message on social media will not be reproduced if the Office of the Commissioner decides to share his or her comments.

 The Office of the Commissioner’s staff on social media